Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ![Screenshot of the Vending Machine Simulator and DeviceControlConsole.
 This time, the Vending Machine Simulator displays the soda ad.](./media/vending-machine-simulator-plus-devicecontrolconsole-select.png "Vending Machine Simulator and DeviceControlConsole")

-> NOTE:  If you get a DeviceNotFoundException, ensure that you entered the IoT connection strings properly.
+>**Note**: If you get a DeviceNotFoundException, ensure that you entered the IoT connection strings properly.

 16. Observe that the entire promotion surface of the vending machine changes (product name, price, and image).